yu55/notes/java_performace_the_definitive_guide_scott_oaks/java_performace_the_definitive_guide_scott_oaks.md

   * JPA
     * Transaction handling
       * Explicitly managing transaction boundaries with user-managed transactions can often improve the performance of an application.
-      * The default Java EE programming model—a servlet or web service accessing JPA entities via EJBs—supports that model easily.
+      * The default Java EE programming model-a servlet or web service accessing JPA entities via EJBs-supports that model easily.
       * As an alternative, consider splitting JPA logic into separate methods depending on the transactional needs of the application.
     * Optimizing JPA writes
       * JPA applications, like JDBC applications, can benefit from limiting the number of write calls to the database (with the potential trade-off of holding transaction locks).